-Buying your first home is an exciting event, but there are also a lot of moving parts.
-Are there any hidden problems?
+Buying your first home is an exciting decision, but there are also a lot of unknowns.
+Are there any underlying problems?
 Do the appliances seem like they’re holding up?
-A common thing for first time home buyers to take a look at is the condition of the house’s HVAC equipment.
-A furnace that’s in especially bad shape may be the difference between making an offer on a house and looking elsewhere.
+A common thing for first-time home buyers to review is the condition of the house’s HVAC equipment.
+A furnace that’s in especially rough shape may be the difference between making an offer on a house and searching elsewhere.

 So if you’re a first-time home buyer, what should be on your HVAC checklist?
 Let’s review some of the key things you’ll want to know about the HVAC system.

 Unless you’re already familiar with HVAC products, you might not know what to look for.
 Luckily, there are a few pieces of information that can deliver insight into the overall condition the HVAC system is in.